Spread of the corona virus in North MacedoniaCurrently: 22.8 new infections per day per 100,000 inhabitants

+The inhabitants of North Macedonia are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
 The inhabitants of North Macedonia are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By July 5th, 2020, 7046 infected persons and 341 deaths have been reported in the country.
-The first confirmed infections were reported on February 26th, 2020, which is the date of the official notification.
+By October 26th, 2020, 26954 infected persons and 919 deaths have been reported in the country.
+The first confirmed infections were reported on February 27th, 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on July 4th with 289 new infected persons.
+The country reached its peak so far on October 22nd with 640 new infected persons.

 The first graph shows the number of infected persons reported.
 The second graph shows the number of deaths.